Saysutshun (Newcastle Island Marine) Park: Herring salteries

 In the early 20th century, the influence of Asian immigrants, the majority being Japanese, and their salteries off the coast of Nanaimo was already well established.
 The major buyers for the salted herring and salmon were from Japan, Hong Kong, and China.
 Herring season went from December to February every year, but in the 1920s, the season was extended to include September, November, and October.
-The salmon season began in July and went until mid-August, which worked out well for the saltery owners because they could use the same facilities for both herring and salmon seeing as they could only be caught at different times of the year.
+The salmon season began in July and went until mid-August, which worked out well for the saltery owners because they could use the same facilities for both herring and salmon, seeing as they were caught at different times of the year.

 In order to catch the herring, the Japanese had a way of fishing called seining.
 Seining involved the use of two identical sister ships, one strengthened on the port side and the other on the starboard.
 They would then surround the school of herring with a net and then close it up.

 On 12 July 1912, four of the salteries on Newcastle Island burnt down, totalling over $21,000 worth of damage.
 The salteries were owned by Mr. Oburi, Mr. Mase, Mr. Shinobu, and Mr. Makino, all of whom were issei (first-generation Japanese-Canadians).
 The salteries were quickly rebuilt, but the cause of the fires was unknown and arson was suspected.

 In 1918, T. Matsuyama and the Ode brothers got together and started the Nanaimo Shipyards Limited.
 Nanaimo Shipyards Limited was a shipbuilding and repair shop located on Newcastle Island.
 The company gained popularity and was growing rapidly.
-In 1939, the main shed was 24 by 24 ft and by 1941, the company owned 16 boars and 4.18 acres (17,000 m^{2}) of the island.
+In 1939, the main shed was 24 by 24 ft and by 1941, the company owned 16 boats and 4.18 acres (17,000 m^{2}) of the island.
 All this was taken from them in 1941, at the start of World War II, along with Mr. Tanaka's and Mr. Kasho's salteries, when the Japanese-Canadians were sent to the Interior of British Columbia to be placed in internment camps.